paulsump/song_desk/README.md

 ## TODO UI

+- scroll to currentSongIndex at start
 - mute preferHarmony (play opposite of m)
-- scroll to currentIndex at start
 - volume mixer
 - go to bar (need full ui?)
   would be nice to scrub